 Why is castor oil so popular in the natural hair community?
-This is a questions I asked myself when I realized that every other natural hair blogger has talked about Castor Oil.
-This obviously tells you that I have done a lot of reading on Castor Oil before I added it to my 4C hair care routine or even wrote this article.
+This is a questions I kept asking myself when I realized that every other natural hair blogger has talked about Castor Oil.
+This obviously tells you that I did a lot of research on Castor Oil before incorporating it into my 4C hair care routine.

 What are the benefits of castor oil on 4C hair?
 In summary below are the benefits of Castor oil:

 - Protects hair from damage

 In this article I will cover: What research says about Castor Oil, Benefits of Castor Oil on Natural Hair and I will also share my tried and tested Recipes for using Castor Oil on my 4C hair.

 What is Castor oil?

 Castor oil is a multi-purpose oil that is derived from the beans of the castor plant.
 Due to the hydroxyl groups in castor oil, it has a unique combination of physical properties such as a relatively high viscosity compared to other oils and the oil is soluble in alcohols in any proportion.

 According to CasChem Castor Oil is unique among all fats and oils because of the following reasons:

 - It is the only source of an 18-carbon hydroxylated fatty acid with one double bond

 - Ricinoleic acid (12-Hydroxyoleic Acid) comprises approximately 90% of the fatty acid composition